SharonLutz/powerMRMA/README.md

 <img src="https://github.com/SharonLutz/powerMRMA/blob/master/powerMRMAplot.png" width="600">

 #### Reference
+The power analysis is detailed in the following manuscript:
 Thwing A, Ghosh D, Hokanson JE, Lutz SM.
 (2018) Mediated Paths in Genetic Association Studies: A Comparison of Mendelian Randomization and Mediation Analysis Approaches.
 (Target Journal).

+MR.Classical is the classical approach to MR.
+Davey Smith, G., & Hemani, G. (2014).
+Mendelian randomization: genetic anchors for causal inference in epidemiological studies.
+Human Molecular Genetics, 23(R1), 89-98.

+MR.Egger is the Egger Regression approach to MR.
+Bowden J., Davey Smith G., & Burgess S. (2015).
+Mendelian Randomization with invalid instruments: effect estimation and bias detection through Egger regression.
+International Journal of Epidemiology, 44(2), 512-525.

+MR.IVW is the Inverse Variant Weighted approach to MR.
+Burgess, S., Butterworth, A., & Thompson, S. G. (2013).
+Mendelian Randomization Analysis With Multiple Genetic Variants Using Summarized Data.
+Genetic Epidemiology, 37(7), 658-665.

+MR. Median is the Median Weighted approach to MR.
+Bowden, J., Davey Smith, G., Haycock, P. C., & Burgess, S. (2016).
+Consistent Estimation in Mendelian Randomization with Some Invalid Instruments Using a Weighted Median Estimator.
+Genetic Epidemiology, 40(4), 304-314.

+MA.Imai is the Imai et al. approach to mediation analysis.
+Imai, K., Keele, L., & Tingley, D. (2010).
+A general approach to causal mediation analysis.
+Psychological methods, 15(4), 309-334.

+MA.4way is the 4 way decompoisition to mediation analysis.
+VanderWeele, T. J. (2014).
+A unification of mediation and interaction: a four-way decomposition.
+Epidemiology (Cambridge, Mass.), 25(5), 749-761.